Pravargav/lifeStyle/popcorn-Important.md

 ` 2)  Do a cold water shower to reduce the body heat and urge to consume.`

-` 3)  Do postpone for 1-2 hours like mobile phone usage.Eventhough you got urge then consume.`
+` 3)  Do postpone for 8-9 minutes like mobile phone usage.Eventhough you got urge then consume.`